yuzcccc/vqa-mfb/README.md

 ## Pretrained Models

 We release the pretrained **single model** "MFB(or MFH)+CoAtt+GloVe+VG" in the papers.
 To the best of our knowledge, our MFH+CoAtt+GloVe+VG model report the best result (test-dev) with a single model on both the VQA-1.0 and VQA-2.0 datasets(train + val + visual genome).
 The corresponding results are shown in the table below.
-The results JSON files (results.zip for VQA-1.0) are also included in the model folders, which can be uploaded to the evaluation servers directly.
+The results JSON files (results.zip for VQA-1.0) are also included in the model folders, which can be uploaded to the evaluation servers directly. **Note that the models are trained with a old version of GloVe in spacy.
+If you use the latest one, they maybe incosistent, leading to inferior performance.
+I suggest training the model from scratch by yourself.**

 |   Datasets\Models    | MCB | MFB | MFH  | MFH (FRCN img features) |
 |:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|
 | VQA-1.0   | 65.38%   |66.87% [BaiduYun](http://pan.baidu.com/s/1o8LURge)   | 67.72% [BaiduYun](http://pan.baidu.com/s/1c2neUv2) or [Dropbox](https://www.dropbox.com/s/qh1swgsq0na1bua/VQA1.0-mfh-coatt-glove-vg.zip?dl=0) | **69.82%** |
 | VQA-2.0   | 62.33%<sup>1</sup>   |65.09% [BaiduYun](http://pan.baidu.com/s/1pLjtkSV)   | 66.12% [BaiduYun](http://pan.baidu.com/s/1pLLUvIN) or [Dropbox](https://www.dropbox.com/s/zld15405a69how6/VQA2.0-mfh-coatt-glove-vg.zip?dl=0) | **68.76%**<sup>2</sup> |

-<sup>1</sup> the MCB result on VQA-2.0 is provided by the VQA Challenge organizer.
+<sup>1</sup> the MCB result on VQA-2.0 is provided by the VQA Challenge organizer with does not introdunce the GloVe embedding.

 <sup>2</sup> this model is trained without the VG dataset.
-We observed the fact that introducing VG here does not bring performance improvement anymore.

 ## Training from Scratch